severalnines/docs/intro.rst

 * and many more..

 For more details, please refer to `ClusterControl product page <http://severalnines.com/product/clustercontrol>`_.
 You might also want to look at the :ref:`ClusterControl changelog <Changelog>` for the latest development update.

-.. rubric:: Footnotes

-.. [#f1]

-    We are gradually in the process of migrating all functionalities in REST API to RPC interface.
-Kindly expect the REST API to obsolete in the near future.